 What is it going to take to make this work – the nasty “M” word- MONEY!
 With litigation that is presently being funded by individuals that have sacrificed everything to try to help all, we hope you will stepping up to help fund their work.
 The costs of printing and filing fees can bleed a person to death.
 We funded much of our work privately but please help us to continue.
 We have a Chip-in on our front page to show our progress in funding our current court battles.

 So why not join us in our efforts to make this work for all fit mothers, fathers, grandparents and children?
-We must work together so that they may have the justice that they deserve and we together will put an end to the tyranny of the family court system.
+We must work together so that they may have the justice that they deserve and we together will put an end to the curent social engineering of the family court system that has failed greatly.